-When we put our heads together a few months ago to develop a range of new merchandise for the summer of 2019 we realised that we wanted more than just a logo on a t-shirt.
+When we put our heads together to develop a range of new merchandise, we realised that we wanted more than just a logo on a t-shirt.
 We wanted to embrace two key ideas: that whatever we produced would be sustainably-sourced, plastic-free, and designed to last; and also that it would tell the story of our connection to the environment.

 Wellington artists Kemi & Niko

 That’s when one of the team put up their hand and asked “why don’t we get some local artists to help?”
 Luckily for us we were soon put in touch with Kemi & Niko, a talented artistic duo based in Wellington who are also passionate Greens.
 Their brief was to develop a flexible piece of art, using the Green Heart icon that has become a part of the Green brand as a jumping off point.